DriveQuantPublic/flutter-drivekit/README.md

 ---

+### ➡️ Step 3: Install the Driver Data module

+The Driver Data module manages the driver trips display (list and details) and ensures the synchronisation of driver data.

+To install this module, follow step by step the method described in the [Driver Data documentation](/packages/drivekit_driver_data/flutter_drivekit_driver_data/README.md)

+---

-### ➡️ Step 3: Test your implementation with Trip Simulator module
+### ➡️ Step 4: Test your implementation with Trip Simulator module

 To verify the DriveKit Trip Analysis component integration into your app, it is recommended to perform tests in real conditions.
 Before carrying out driving tests, it may be useful to validate the implementation of the SDK in your application.